gibu-george/NICS-XY-scan/README.md

 ### How it works

 - Reads Gaussian NMR output (`.log` or `.out`).
-- Extracts isotropic and tensor components of shielding for Bq atoms.
-- Allows user to select tensor component (iso, xx, yy, zz, etc.).
+- Allows user to select tensor component (iso, xx, yy, zz, etc.) and the extracts the tensor components of shielding for Bq atoms.
 - Plots NICS values along the scan coordinate.
-- Saves publication-ready PNG figures.
+- Saves the plots to PNG file.

-### Required input

-- Gaussian output file from NMR calculation containing Bq atoms.

 ### Running the script